streamnative/kop/grafana/README.md

 ## Installing the Dashboard

-In the Grafana UI complete the following steps:
+To install the Grafana Dashboard, follow these steps in the Grafana UI:

 1. Click **New Dashboard** and then click **Import**.
 2. Upload the `dashboard.json` JSON file or copy and paste the contents of the file in the textbox and then click **Load**.